 A laptop’s quality depends on a variety of factors, including the type of laptop, brand, release date, and more.
 As mentioned above, a laptop should last between 3-5 years, depending on its quality.

-More expensive laptops are often better built and have more durable hardware that will last.
+More expensive gaming laptops will last longer due to better build quality and more durable hardware.
 Cheaper laptops are harder to maintain and run over a longer period.

 Density of Task